LucyLiu-UCSB/LucyLiu-UCSB.github.io/_posts/.ipynb_checkpoints/2019-12-05-Some-useful-operations-in-MySQL-median-level-checkpoint.md

 function(...)
 OVER(
     PARTITION BY...
     ORDER BY...
-    ROWS BETWEEN ...
-AND ...
+    ROWS BETWEEN 1 PRECEDING AND 1 FOLLOWING
 )
 ```
+The default range is  `BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW`.

 `Activity` table: